Pitch invasion: Post match kick-to-kick

 Spectators on the playing field (i.e., rather than "pitch invasions") have long been a tradition of Australian rules football.
 At the end of an Australian rules match, it is traditional for supporters to run onto the field to celebrate the game and play games of kick-to-kick with their families.

 Supporters were once also able to do this during the half-time break.
-In recent years, this was subject to stricter controls, and then finally banned altogether, in the elite Australian Football League.
-However, it is still common in suburban and state football leagues like the Victorian Football League.
+Since 2003, this was subject to stricter controls, and then finally banned altogether in games at Melbourne venues, in the elite Australian Football League.
+However, it is still common in suburban and state football leagues like the Victorian Football League as well as Australian Football League matches in New South Wales and Queensland.

 Landmarks

 It is also common for football fans to engage in mid-match field invasions when a player reaches a landmark achievement, typically a 100th goal in a season, a 1000th career goal, or in the case of Tony Lockett's 1300th career goal in 1999, breaking the all-time goal-kicking record.
-The AFL has not yet succeeded in preventing these mid-match invasions, but players are duly protected by bodyguards and stadium security while supporters flood onto the field.
+The AFL has not yet succeeded in preventing these mid-match invasions, but players are duly protected by bodyguards, teammates and stadium security while supporters flood onto the field.

+Pitch invasions also occur when significant final occasions occur.
+For example, pitch invasions occurred after the Fitzroy Football Club's final VFL/AFL game in Victoria, as well as after the final AFL match was played at Waverley Park.